How Universal Credit payments work if you're self-employed

 If you're too sick to work and it affects your ability to make a profit, call the Universal Credit helpline.
 Tell them about your situation and the length of time you're expected to be sick - they might change your gainful self-employment status.

 If you're off sick for 7 days or more, you'll have to get a medical certificate from your doctor, sometimes called a 'fit note'.
-At the moment you don’t need to give the DWP your fit note until 27 January 2022 - it won’t affect your claim if you don’t get one before then.
+Take a photo or copy of your medical certificate before you send it to your work coach at your local Jobcentre.

 Universal Credit helpline